 Without emotional distress or pain and suffering damages, plaintiffs suing veterinarians are only able to recover (1) the value of the pet, (2) the value of the services rendered, or (3) the value of the pet and the value of the services rendered.
 Sometimes, in extreme circumstances, lost wages are recoverable if the veterinary services interfered with someone's work.
 Or, in very extreme cases of negligent conduct, punitive damages are possible to recover, but the burden of proof is very high.

 If it does not make financial sense to sue a veterinarian, I counsel clients to file a complaint against the veterinarian via the Department of Regulatory Agencies.
-The following is the link to file a complaint:

 Filing a complaint will open an investigation into the veterinarian's conduct and may result in discipline, fines, or even suspension of the veterinarian's license.
 This course of action alerts the Veterinary Board of this veterinarian's conduct and helps to prevent further incidents from happening in the future.